jeffreyEdgarYeung/get-away-from-my-fruit/README.md

 # get-away-from-my-fruit
 Lane defense game written in Unity.
 Keep the savage animals from eating your fruit.
 6 strategic levels to play, with new items to unlock and new foes to face each level!
+Link to game on right side of the page.

 <img src="https://dl.dropbox.com/s/87nyo86higfe4ec/Get%20Away%20From%20my%20Fruit%20Screencap.png"
      alt="Screencap"